No Time to Explain

-No Time to Explain is a platform action video game developed and published by tinyBuild.
+No Time to Explain is a platform game developed and published by tinyBuild.
 Designed by Tom Brien and Alex Nichiporchik, it is the successor to Brien's browser game, released on January 6, 2011.
 No Time to Explain has been released on Linux, Microsoft Windows, and OS X. A remastered version of the game, No Time to Explain Remastered, was released for Linux, Microsoft Windows, OS X, PlayStation 4, and Xbox One.
 A Wii U version was planned, but never released.

 Plot

 The game follows an unnamed male protagonist as he chases his future self, who has been captured, through time for an unknown reason.
 Central to the game is a powerful laser gun received from the Future Protagonist that can be used as both a weapon and a means of propulsion.
 A running gag is that, just as a character is about to explain what's going on, they are interrupted, keeping the protagonist - and the player - in the dark.

 The plot contains elements of time travel, the time paradox effect, and alternate time-lines.
 As the game continues, the characters and worlds get increasingly more absurd, including a world made entirely of desserts and a blank world that must be painted with "ink" (via the gun) to traverse.
 The player will also control several alternate versions of the protagonists, such as the football helmet wearing "Most Popular Guy in the World," who uses his shotgun to propel himself over large distances.

 Eventually, the culprit behind the attacks is discovered: the protagonist's evil twin, who was released by accident while the protagonist was chasing his abducted selves.
 Once all the levels are completed, a round table of protagonists convenes to come up with a plan.
 The group misunderstands a brainstorm from the original protagonist and graft him and The Most Popular Guy in the World together into a composite being, giving the player the ability to use both types of guns.
 The plan somehow works, but moments before defeat, the evil twin goes back to the beginning of the game with Composite Guy in pursuit.
-The original protagonist is killed after the twin steals the laser gun, the twin is then pushed into the attacking monster he released, and after a few awkward moments of silence, the composite protagonist finally announces, "Video Games!"
-Then, the credits roll.
+The original protagonist is killed after the twin steals the laser gun, and the twin is then pushed into the attacking monster he released.